 This measure reports on the key hospital procedure differences between Indigenous and non-Indigenous Australians for hospitalisation with the same principal diagnosis.
 Studies have shown that, although Indigenous Australians are more likely to be hospitalised than non-Indigenous Australians, they are less likely to receive a medical or surgical procedure while in hospital.
 The disparities are not explained by diagnosis, age, sex or place of residence (ABS & AIHW 2008; Cunningham 2002).
-Research has shown that the most significant factors were: whether the hospital was public or private hospital, the number of principal and additional diagnoses, state/territory of usual residence, indigenous status, age group, remoteness of usual residence, and sex (AHMAC 2017).
+Research has shown that the most significant factors were: whether the hospital was public or private, the number of principal and additional diagnoses, state/territory of usual residence, Indigenous status, age group, remoteness of usual residence, and sex (AHMAC 2017).

-Overall: In July 2013 to June 2015 in Queensland, the age-standardised rate of hospitalisations where a procedure was recorded was 60% for Indigenous Australians, compared with 78% for non-Indigenous Australians.
-This was a rate difference of 18 percentage points (Table 3.06.1, Figure 3.06.1).
+Overall: In July 2013 to June 2015 in the Northern Territory, the age-standardised rate of hospitalisations where a procedure was recorded was 58% for Indigenous Australians, compared with 71% for non-Indigenous Australians.
+This was a rate difference of 13 percentage points.

 In July 2013 to June 2015 nationally, an age-standardised rate of 62% of hospitalisations for Indigenous Australians had a procedure recorded compared with 81% for non-Indigenous Australians.
-This was a rate difference of 19 percentage points (Table 3.06.1, Figure 3.06.1).
+The rate difference between Indigenous and non-Indigenous hospitalisations where a procedure was recorded was 19 percentage points (Table 3.06.1, Figure 3.06.1).

-Procedures by age: Nationally, the proportion of hospitalisations for Indigenous Australians where a procedure was reported increased with age, from 47% for ages 0-4 to 70% for ages 65 and over.
+Procedures by age: In July 2013 to June 2015 nationally, the proportion of hospitalisations for Indigenous Australians where a procedure was reported increased with age, from 47% for ages 0-4 to 70% for ages 65 and over.
 For non-Indigenous Australians, proportions were higher at every age group; for example, 54% for ages 0-4 and 86% for ages 65 and over (Table 3.06.4).

-Main diagnosis: In July 2013 to June 2015 in Queensland, the age-standardised rate for hospitalisations where a procedure was recorded was the highest for diseases of the eye for both Indigenous and non-Indigenous Australians (93% and 98%, respectively).
-These were followed by hospitalisations for cancers (neoplasms) (91% and 96%, respectively) and diseases of the blood (90% and 95%, respectively).
+Main diagnosis: In July 2013 to June 2015 in the Northern Territory, the age-standardised rate for hospitalisations where a procedure was recorded was highest for diseases of the eye for both Indigenous and non-Indigenous Australians (85% and 95%, respectively).
+These were followed by hospitalisation for cancers (neoplasms), 85% for Indigenous Australians and 93% for non-Indigenous Australians; and diseases of the blood 82% for Indigenous Australians and 91% for non-Indigenous Australians.

 In July 2013 to June 2015 nationally, the age-standardised rate for hospitalisation where a procedure was recorded was highest for diseases of the eye for both Indigenous and non-Indigenous Australians (93% and 99%, respectively).
-These were followed by hospitalisations for cancers (neoplasms) (91% and 96%, respectively), and diseases of the blood (89% and 94%, respectively) (Table 3.06.2 Qld, Figure 3.06.2).
+These were followed by hospitalisations for cancers (neoplasms) (91% and 96%, respectively) and diseases of the blood (89% and 94%, respectively) (Table 3.06.2 NT, Figure 3.06.2).